Z3TA/webide/README.txt

 JZedit is a text/code editor/IDE for JavaScript, CSS, HTML and Node.JS development.

-Also see LICENCE.txt, contribute.txt and guides in guides/src/ or on https://webide.se/about/about.htm
+Also see LICENCE.txt, contribute.txt and guides/articles in the documentation/
+folder (also available on https://webide.se/about/about.htm)

 webide.se ?